emilyjspencer/Instagram/README.md

 As a non-registered user,
 So I can start to make posts,
-I'd like to see a sign-up form on the homepage
+I'd like to see a link to sign up on the homepage

 As a non-registered user,
 So I can make a post,